miku/solrbulk/README.md

 solrbulk
 ========

-This software is functional, yet work-in-progress.
+This software is functional, but still work-in-progress.
 Use with care.

 Motivation: